-Visual Studio's quick actions often perform the same fixes as ReSharper's quick-fixes.
-Therefore, for some errors you may have two similar error-fixing suggestions from Visual Studio and from ReSharper.
+Visual Studio's quick actions often perform the same fixes as ReSharper's quick-fixes, context action, or refactorings.
+Therefore, for some errors you may have two similar suggestions from Visual Studio and from ReSharper.
 In the illustration below, you can see two bulbs both suggesting to remove redundant

-To avoid this, ReSharper provides the Do not show Visual Studio bulb... option on the page of ReSharper options.
+To avoid this, ReSharper provides the Do not show Visual Studio Light Bulb option on the page of ReSharper options.
 This option is enabled by default, so you will not see the duplicated bulbs unless you disable it.

-- If there are no similar ReSharper's quick-fixes, the Visual Studio's action becomes available in the ReSharper's action list.
+If there are no similar ReSharper's action, the Visual Studio's action becomes available in the ReSharper's action list.
 You can recognize Visual Studio's quick actions by the special icon .

 This feature is supported in the following languages and technologies: